jbatson5/SCALE-test/docs/MAVRIC.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The definitions, sources, tallies, and biasing blocks are all the same
 as Monaco.
-They are all fully described in the Monaco chapter of the
+They are all fully described in the Monaco chapter (SECTIONREFERENCE) of the
 SCALE Manual.

    Definitions – *Definitions Block*